Husband of missing Colorado woman arrested on murder charge - WTMJ

-DENVER (AP) — The husband of a southern Colorado woman who has been missing for nearly a year has been arrested on multiple charges, including first-degree murder, according to court documents.
+DENVER (AP) — The husband of a Colorado woman who has been missing for nearly a year was arrested on suspicion of first-degree murder and other charges in her presumed death, authorities said Wednesday.

-Online court records show Barry Morphew was arrested Wednesday but do not list details of the allegations, including the victim.
-The arrest came ahead of an afternoon news conference in which authorities said they would provide a “major announcement” in the investigation into Suzanne Morphew’s disappearance.
+Barry Morphew was arrested in connection with the disappearance of Suzanne Morphew as the result of an ongoing investigation that has so far involved over 135 searches across Colorado and the interviews of over 400 people in multiple states, Chaffee County Sheriff John Spezze said.

-The district attorney’s office declined to discuss the case, and it’s unclear if Barry Morphew has an attorney who can speak on his behalf.
+Morphew was arrested earlier in the day near his home without incident and was being held in jail, he said.

-A week after his wife went missing, Barry Morphew posted a video on Facebook pleading for her safe return.
+A week after she went missing, Barry Morphew posted a video on Facebook pleading for her safe return.

 “No questions asked, however much they want, I will do whatever it takes to get you back,” he said.